EMMC-ASBL/tripper/docs/dataset/keywords.md

 Predefined keywords
 ===================
 All keywords listed on this page (except for the special "@"-prefixed keywords) are defined in the [default JSON-LD context].
+See [User-defined keywords] for how to extend this list with additional namespace prefixes.

 Special keywords for JSON-LD